 For wood lanes, it could be a severely roughed up lane surface, which therefore is a friction issue.
 However no reasonable amount of oil will significantly help in either of these situations – resurfacing or re-leveling the lane surface is the only solution.

 Carrydown is also much different by balls that don’t flare versus balls that do flare.
 Bowling balls that don’t flare leave long three to four foot streaks of carrydown beyond the end of the pattern.
 Because the footprint of the bowling ball is so small, a shot hitting these long streaks of carrydown can all of a sudden make a pattern feel like it is much longer, mainly because to the bowling ball, on that single shot, the oil pattern has become longer!

-It might be noted that significant carrydown was not a problem in bowling until the 1980’s, especially towards the middle to end part of the decade.
-With the advent and allowance of urethane balls into playing field, as well as increased dynamic weight blocks, an increased amount of oil was necessary.
-As more and more customers bought these new balls, and as players began sanding the covers and using drilling techniques to create more dynamic imbalance, more oil was needed to help protect the lane surface and keep these new higher friction balls on the lane, and keep the customers who bought these new balls happy.
+As noted before, significant carrydown was not a problem in bowling until the 1980’s, especially towards the middle to end part of the decade.
+With the advent of ever stronger urethane balls, as well as increased dynamic weight blocks, an increased amount of oil was necessary as more and more customers bought these new balls.
+And as players began sanding the covers and using drilling techniques to create more dynamic imbalance, more oil was needed to help protect the lane surface and keep these new higher friction balls on the lane, and of course, keep the customers who bought these new balls happy.

 Therefore, when a fresh part of the modern flare balls surface comes in contact with these small strips of carrydown, ball motion is hardly affected at all.
 As these strips build up however, along with the longer three to four plus foot random strips of carrydown created by the many low flaring spare balls going down the lane, the backends will “tighten up” somewhat, but not as soon, or as much, as lanes did in the mid to late 1980’s.